ChristianJBNB/File-Carving/README.md

 You will also need the file named FileCarvingExample.docx

+##File Fingerprinting

 ## AJ Hagemann

-AJ Hagemann: Explaining what and the process of finding a File's Fingerprints
+AJ Hagemann: Explaining what and the process of finding a